mvs-org/new-frontiers/Readme_upgrades.md

 ### Manage previous attack
-Funds that were taken on hyperspace mustbe nulled on new-frontiers.
+Funds that were taken on hyperspace must be nulled on new-frontier

 ### Match hyperspace genesis state on new-frontiers.
 Create new timestamp parameter on New frontiers

 ### Manual seal on new-frontiers
-Disable Aura and Grandpa finalization on new-frontier and temporary replace them with manual-seal consensus.
+Disable Aura and Grandpa finalization on new-frontier and temporary replace them with manual-seal consensus

 ###  Replay hyperspace transactions on new frontiers